hunter-teacher-cert/reg_assignments-learncs0/think_different.md

 ##### I am differentiating for all learners (UDL) to access and participate in learning opportunities through *representation, engagement and reflection*.
+#### Groups are often heterogeneous unless we have content/skill specific remediation stations
 ##### Multiple means of representation:  key information is through different modalities
 1. lecture or direct instruction can be accessed  before it’s taught in class through videos/texts (flipped classroom)
 2. graphic organizers for students to “translate” programs into pseudocode (whiteboard)